 Dr. Bennighof has been on the faculty at Baylor since 1984.
 He holds a B.M. from the University of Richmond and an M.A. and Ph.D. from the University of Iowa.
 Along with his appointment as Vice Provost for Academic Affairs and Policy, Dr. Bennighof is a Professor of Music Theory in the School of Music, where he has also served as Academic Studies Division Director and Associate Dean for Academic Affairs.

 Michelle joined Baylor University in 2010 as the Assistant Vice President for Academic Operations in the Office of the Executive Vice President and Provost.
 She holds a B.B.A. and Master of Accountancy degree from Baylor University.
 She is also a licensed Certified Public Accountant in the State of Texas.
 She is responsible, under the Executive Vice President and Provost, for planning the allocation and ensuring the effective deployment of university resources to meet Baylor's academic priorities.
 In this role, she serves as the principal liaison between academic affairs and administrative offices across the institution.
 Michelle oversees all financial and business operations for academic affairs, leads academic facilities and space planning, and shepherds university compliance functions related to environmental health, safety, and export control.
-Michelle is also entrusted with advising the Executive Vice President and Provost on matters of policy and practice related to resource planning, financial management, budgetary oversight, and other operational matters.
+She is also responsible for the Office of Career and Professional Development, as well as for the Office of Institutional Research and Testing, serving them in a supervisory capacity.
+Additionally, Michelle is entrusted with advising the Executive Vice President and Provost on matters of policy and practice related to resource planning, financial management, budgetary oversight, and other operational matters.